edwinmanalastas/WhatsHerAt/README.md

 ---

 ## Usage
-1. Mention the bot's username on Twitter with a post containing an image or video.
+1. Mention the bot's username on X/Twitter with a post containing an image or video.
 2. If a face is detected, the bot will reply with the likely name extracted from profile links.
 3. Logs will display processing status, including media downloads and analysis results.